Black River Entertainment

-Black River Entertainment is an independent record label in Nashville, Tennessee, specializing in country music.
+Black River Entertainment is an independent record label in Nashville specializing in country music.
 The company is partially owned by Terry Pegula.
 The label’s roster includes Kelsea Ballerini and she is the label's flagship artist.
-The company also contains Black River Publishing and Sound Stage Studio both out of Nashville.
+The company contains Black River Publishing and Sound Stage Studio, both in Nashville.

 Background

 Black River Entertainment was started in late 2007 by Nashville session musician Jimmy Nichols (James Ginnetti), his wife Tonya Cochran Ginnetti, and Terry and Kim Pegula.
-Black River's first signing was former RCA recording artist, Jeff Bates, who had previously reached the Billboard top 40 with three of his songs.
-Label president Jimmy Nichols (along with Kenny Beard and Mickey Jack Cones) produced Bates' self-titled album that was released in April 2008.
+Black River's first signing was former RCA recording artist, Jeff Bates, who previously had three songs in the Billboard top 40 Nichols, the label president along with Kenny Beard and Mickey Jack Cones) produced Bates' self-titled album which was released in April 2008.

-During preparation for Bates' release, Black River began their search for their next potential artist.
+During preparation for Bates' release, Black River began searching for a second artist.
 Singer/songwriter Sarah Darling was discovered via her MySpace music page.
-Darling had already made her name known to the public when she was a finalist on E!
-Entertainment Television's reality show The Entertainer, hosted by Wayne Newton.
-The label signed Darling and moved into the studio in the summer of 2008 to record her debut album, Every Monday Morning (released on June 16, 2009).
-Her single, "Jack of Hearts" successfully made its debut on CMT's top 20 countdown.
-Darling's first top-40 country hit (and the label's second), "Home to Me," peaked in fall 2012, after which she left the label.
+Darling had become known to a certain extent as a finalist on E!s reality show The Entertainer, hosted by Wayne Newton.
+The label signed Darling and began in the summer of 2008 to record her debut album, Every Monday Morning (released on June 16, 2009).
+Her single, "Jack of Hearts" made a successful debut on CMT's top 20 countdown.
+Darling's first top-40 country hit (and the label's second), "Home to Me," peaked in fall 2012, however she soon left the label.

-After much success with two artists, they signed their third, Emma Jacob, in February 2009.
-Nichols produced her album, along with her manager, Lex Lipsitz, who also manages Kate and Kacey.
-Black River does the majority of their recording in the studio "Ronnie's Place" which is located in their building in Nashville.
-It was previously owned by Ronnie Milsap.
+After having success with its two artists, BRE signed Emma Jacob in February 2009.
+Nichols produced her album, along with her manager, Lex Lipsitz, who manages Kate & Kacey.
+Black River mostly records in "Ronnie's Place", a studio in their building in Nashville.
+It was previously owned by Ronnie Milsap and the name is in tribute to him.
 Black River signed Craig Morgan in 2011.
-Morgan, who has compiled fifteen top-40 singles on the country charts over the course of his career, had previously been with BNA Records, Broken Bow Records and Atlantic Records prior to joining Black River.
+He has had 15 top-40 singles on the country charts during his career.
+He had previously been with BNA Records, Broken Bow Records, and Atlantic Records prior to joining Black River.
 Morgan gave Black River its first single ("This Ole Boy") to reach the Top 40 of Billboards Hot Country Singles chart.

-On October 8, 2012, CMT reported that American Idol alumni Kellie Pickler had signed with the label, and had already begun working with her on her fourth studio album.
-The Woman I Am was released on November 11, 2013.
+On October 8, 2012, CMT reported that American Idol alumni Kellie Pickler had signed with the label, and was already working with them on her fourth studio album.
+The Woman I Am came out on November 11, 2013.